Adobe Photoshop: 2022 (version 23)

 Version 23.0 was released in October 2021.
+First version to include (as Legacy Swatches) a reduced set of Pantone color books - only CMYK, Metallics and Solid colors.

 Content Credentials (Beta) was introduced.
 When enabled, the editing information is captured in a tamper-evident form and resides with the file through successive copy generations.
 It aligns with the C2PA standard on digital provenance across the internet.

 Version 23.0.1 was released in November 2021.

 Version 23.0.2 was released in November 2021.

 Version 23.1 was released in December 2021.

 Version 23.1.1 was released in January 2022.

 Version 23.2 was released in February 2022.

 Version 23.3 was released in April 2022.

 Version 23.4 was released in June 2022.

 Version 23.5 was released in August 2022.
+Final version with built-in support for basic Pantone colors - CMYK, Metallics and Solid (as Legacy Swatches).
+Future versions require a separate subscription to access Pantone colors.

 2023 (version 24)

 Version 24.0 was released in October 2022.
+First version without built-in support for Pantone colors.
+All Pantone colors have been removed as of August 16, 2022.
+Separate paid subscription now required to access Pantone Connect extension and download color "fandecks".

-Version 24.1 was releaded in December 2022.
+Version 24.1 was released in December 2022.

+Version 24.4.1 was released on April 20, 2023.

+Version 24.7 was released on July 27, 2023.

+2024 (version 25)

+Version 25.0 was released in September 2023.
+This version added Generative Fill and Generative Expand for commercial use.
+This was the last version where the CPU requirements on the Intel platform were limited to only SSE 4.2 instructions, which meant the x86-64-v2 microarchitecture (Intel Nehalem and newer, AMD Bulldozer and newer).

+2025 (version 26)

+Version 26 was released in October 2024.
+The CPU requirements on the Intel platform have been increased to support AVX2 instructions, which means the x86-64-v3 microarchitecture (Intel Haswell and newer, AMD Excavator and newer).

 Adobe Photoshop family

-The Adobe Photoshop family is a group of applications and services made by Adobe Inc. for the use of professional image editing.
+The Adobe Photoshop family is a group of applications and services made by Adobe for the use of professional image editing.
 Several features of the Adobe Photoshop family are pixel manipulating, image organizing, photo retouching, and more.